bwesterb/pol/README.md

       containers.
 Each container is opened by its own passwords.
       If someone does not have a password of a container, he cannot prove the existence of the container in any way.
+      Even if he has multiple versions of your safe!
       Thus if you are forced to open your pol safe, you can give a password to an uninteresting container and keep your real secrets safe.